dany0s/wazan-docs/README.md

 # Privacy Policy for Wazan

-Effective Date: June 15, 2024
+**Effective Date:** June 15, 2024

-Wazan ("we", "our", or "us") operates the Wazan mobile application (the "App").
-This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our App and the choices you have associated with that data.

-## Free Application
+## 1. Introduction

-Wazan is provided to you at no cost and is intended for use as is.
+Wazan ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Wazan mobile application (the "App").
+Please read this privacy policy carefully.
+If you do not agree with the terms of this privacy policy, please do not access the App.

-## Data Collection and Use
+## 2. Application Versions and Pricing

-a.
-Personal Data

-We do not collect or store personal data on our servers.
-All data related to your usage of the App is stored locally on your device.
+Wazan is available in both a free version and a subscription model.
+The features available may vary depending on the version you choose.

+## 3. Information We Collect

+### 3.1 Personal Information

+We may collect personal information that you provide to us when you create an account, such as your name and email address.
+This information is collected through third-party sign-in services, including but not limited to Google Sign-In, to enable enhanced features and improve user experience.

-b.
-Usage Data
+### 3.2 Usage Data

-We may collect information about how the App is accessed and used ("Usage Data").
-This Usage Data may include information such as your device's Internet Protocol address (e.g., IP address), device name, operating system version, the configuration of the App when utilizing our service, the time and date of your use of the service, and other diagnostic data.

-## Tools Used for Data Collection
+We may automatically collect certain information about your device and how you interact with our App ("Usage Data").
+This may include:

+- Device information (e.g., device name, operating system version)
+- IP address
+- App configuration details
+- Time and date of App usage
+- Other diagnostic data

+### 3.3 Workout and Exercise Data

+To provide and improve our services, we may collect and process data related to your workouts and exercises within the App.

+## 4. How We Use Your Information

-To improve the performance and reliability of the App, we may use third-party tools and services, including but not limited to:
+We use the collected information for various purposes, including but not limited to:

+- Providing and maintaining our App
+- Improving, personalizing, and expanding our App
+- Understanding and analyzing how you use our App
+- Developing new products, services, features, and functionality
+- Communicating with you about App-related matters
+- Preventing fraud and enhancing the security of our App

+## 5. Third-Party Services

+We may employ third-party companies and individuals to facilitate our App, provide the App on our behalf, perform App-related services, or assist us in analyzing how our App is used.
+These third parties include, but are not limited to:

-Google Play Services
+- Google Play Services
-Google Analytics for Firebase
+- Google Analytics for Firebase
-Firebase Crashlytics
+- Firebase Crashlytics
-Log Data
-These tools help us understand and analyze how you use the App, diagnose problems, and improve the App's performance.

-## Data Usage for Troubleshooting

-In the event of a bug or crash, we may use the collected data to troubleshoot and resolve the issue.
-This may involve analyzing log data and crash reports to identify and fix problems with the App.
-We may also look at workout/exercise data within the App to help resolve bugs.
-However, no data is stored on our own servers, and there is never any personal identifying information in these logs.
+These services may have access to your information only to perform specific tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-## Security of Data
+## 6. Data Security

-The security of your data is important to us, and we strive to use commercially acceptable means to protect it.
-However, remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure and reliable, and we cannot guarantee its absolute security.
+We implement appropriate technical and organizational security measures to protect the security of your personal information.
+However, please be aware that no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee the absolute security of your data.

-## Changes to This Privacy Policy
+## 7. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Effective Date" at the top of this Privacy Policy.

+## 8. Your Consent

+By using our App, you consent to our Privacy Policy and agree to its terms.

-## Contact Us
+## 9. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at danyos.developer@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, please contact us at:

-## Consent

-By using the Wazan app, you consent to our Privacy Policy and agree to its terms.

-This Privacy Policy was created to ensure transparency and trust in how we handle your data.
-We are committed to protecting your privacy while providing you with a high-quality app experience.
+danyos.developer@gmail.com